PicoCreator/smol-dev-js/README.md

 	- Using the common values, the model executes on the above plan in stages (0 to 4)
 	- Once everything is updated finish, end the current main loop, and go back to the start

-For the spec2code, it follows the same process as above, with the prompt of "regenerating all the src files from the provided spec" and not having the main loop.
+For the spec2code, it follows the same process as above, with the prompt of "regenerate all the src files from the provided spec" and not having the main loop.

 ## Optimization notes

-**contriversal optimization:** The AI model forcefully converts everything in tab spacing.
-I dun care about your oppinion on this, its literally a huge 20% +++ in tokens savings, and the models may not be able to work without it.
+**controversial optimization:** The AI model forcefully converts everything to tab spacing.
+I dun care about your oppinion on this, as its an engineering decision, where it is literally a huge 20% +++ in tokens savings, and the models may not be able to work without it.

-This is currently targetted to be optimized only for JS.
+**resonable optimization:** This is currently targetted to be optimized only for JS.
 The reduced scope is intentional, so that we can optimize its responsiveness and usage, without over-inflating the project.

 While nothing stops it from working with other languages, it was designed with JS in mind, and will likely not work as well with other languages.